Lakers Broadcast Information

-Long-time Southern California area broadcaster and four-time local Emmy Award-winning announcer and host Bill Macdonald enters his third season behind the mic as Lakers television play-by-play announcer on Time Warner Cable Sportsnet.
+Long-time Southern California area broadcaster and four-time local Emmy Award-winning announcer and host Bill Macdonald enters his fourth season behind the mic as Lakers television play-by-play announcer on Time Warner Cable SportsNet.

 The versatile Macdonald, a fixture on Fox Sports West/Prime Ticket since its inception in 1985 through the Lakers final season on the network (2012), has broadcast in a variety of capacities over the years as host, field reporter and play-by-play announcer for professional basketball, baseball and hockey, among other sports.

 The host of pre- and post-game shows “Lakers Live,” “Angels Live” and “Ducks Live” before joining the Lakers announcing team, Macdonald has also served as the play-by-play voice for UCLA men’s basketball and football and Los Angeles Avengers football.

 Having filled in as the Angels, Ducks and Los Angeles Kings play-by-play announcer over the years as well as the Lakers play-by-play announcer on both television and radio, Macdonald most notably called Kobe Bryant’s historic 81-point game on January 22, 2006.